 Dragging a URL onto a view background

-Dragging a URL onto a note's text
+Dragging a link from a webpage onto a note's text

 Resolving the link title

 If the browser does not supply enough data, a drag to the $Text area results in the just the URL string being added to the note as text.

 If the dragged object is a browser bookmark the note name will be taken from the bookmark.
 If the dragged object is a bare URL, Tinderbox will attempt to fetch the title from the URL and set the note name accordingly.